BeSimple/BeSimpleDeploymentBundle/README.md

 Subject of these events is the `besimple.rsync` service.

-**besimple_deployment.rsync.start**

-Fired when rsync is started.
+**besimple_deployment.rsync.start**: fired when rsync is started.
 Come with the following parameters:

 -  command: The command line

-**besimple_deployment.rsync.success**

-Fired on rsync success.
+**besimple_deployment.rsync.success**: fired on rsync success.
 Come with the following parameters:

 -  lines: The `stdout` lines as array

-**besimple_deployment.rsync.error**

-Fired when rsync enconter an error.
+**besimple_deployment.rsync.error**: fired when rsync enconter an error.
 Come with the following parameters:

 -  code: The error code
 -  message: The error message

-**besimple_deployment.rsync.line**

-Fired on each rsync `stdout` or `stderr` line.
+**besimple_deployment.rsync.line**: fired on each rsync `stdout` or `stderr` line.
 Come with the following parameters:

 -  type: `out` or `err`
 -  line: The text line